 ATVs may seem relatively harmless.
 After all, they are “recreational” vehicles, and they’re a popular way to relax and have fun in Georgia.
 Unfortunately, the enjoyable time of operating an ATV can make people forget the high risk of injury on these vehicles.
 Every year, hundreds of operators visit the emergency room because of injuries relating to ATV crashes.
 Many of these victims are children too young to lawfully be operating the vehicle at the time.
 To determine fault for an ATV crash, one must first identify the cause:

 These three common causes of ATV accidents all hold opportunities for legal suits.
 An ATV accident victim may be able to recover on the basis of negligence, carelessness, or gross disregard for the safety of others.
 Even if the injured party was partially at fault for the incident, Georgia’s modified comparative fault system may make him/her eligible for partial compensation.
-Speak to an attorney before you rule out the idea of filing a claim.
+Speak to a Georgia ATV accident attorney before you rule out the idea of filing a claim.
 The Atlanta accident lawyers at Butler Prather LLP of Atlanta have handled ATV accident cases in the past, and can help you with the legal process of damage recovery.
 Contact us for an in-person or over-the-phone case evaluation.